Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Numerical Results

 \subsection{Effects of the Number of Antennas Per UE}

 We firstly investigate the effects of the number of antennas per UE.
-Fig.\ref{CDF_four_levels} shows the cumulative distribution function (CDF) of the per-user SE for four Levels over MMSE (L-MMSE) combining and MR combining with $M=40, K=20$ and $L=4$.
-For MMSE or L-MMSE combining shown in Fig.\ref{CDF_four_levels} (a), we observe that Level 4 undoubtedly outperforms other levels since it can suppress the interference by all the collective channel estimates through MMSE combining and MMSE-SIC detectors.
-For MR combing, compared to Fig.\ref{CDF_four_levels} (a), all levels of CF mMIMO cooperation except Level 1 suffer from a large SE loss, since MR combining can not suppress the interference effectively.
-Besides, for Level 3 and Level 2, markers ``$\circ$" generated by analytical results in \eqref{eq:SE_3_closed_form} and \eqref{eq:Gama_2_Closed-form} overlap with the curves generated by simulations, respectively, validating our derived closed-form SE expressions.
+Figure \ref{CDF_four_levels} shows the complementary cumulative distribution function (CCDF) of the per-user SE for four processing schemes investigated in this paper over MMSE (L-MMSE) combining and MR combining with $M=40, K=20$ and $L=4$.
+For MMSE or L-MMSE combining shown in Fig. \ref{CDF_four_levels} (a), we observe that Level 4 undoubtedly outperforms other schemes since it can suppress the interference by all the collective channel estimates through MMSE combining and MMSE-SIC detectors.
+For MR combing, compared to Fig. \ref{CDF_four_levels} (a), all processing schemes except Level 1 suffer from a large SE loss, since MR combining can not suppress the interference effectively.
+Besides, for Level 3 and Level 2, markers ``$\circ$" generated by analytical results in \eqref{eq:SE_3_closed_form} and \eqref{eq:Gama_2_Closed-form} overlap with the curves generated by simulations, respectively, validating the accuracy of our derived closed-form SE expressions.
 Moreover, the performance gap between Level 2 and Level 3 for L-MMSE combining is smaller than that of MR combining, which indicates the combination of L-MMSE combining and MMSE-SIC detector is effective for Level 2 to achieve the approaching SE performance to Level 3.